 Patients can get their stereotactic needle biopsy performed at TOPS Comprehensive Breast Center.

 TOPS Surgical Specialty Hospital’s Comprehensive Breast Center is an outpatient facility that provides patients with the latest in surgical care while connecting them with specialty physicians.
-We employ state-of-the-art medical technology, from medical testing to surgical procedures.
+We employ advanced medical technology, from medical testing to surgical procedures.
 Whether patients come in for a ductography, breast ultrasound, or medical biopsy, the specialist physicians at TOPS Comprehensive Breast Center look for the best ways to improve patient outcomes through top-rated care and technology.